APNIC-Labs/draft-kskroll-sentinel/README.md

    recursive resolvers before concluding that the name cannot be resolved, is a very critical assumption for this test.

+   Note that additional precision / determinism may be achievable by bypassing the normal OS behavior and explicitly testing using each configured recursive resolver (e.g using 'dig').

 4.3.
 Test Procedure

    The sentinel detection process tests a DNS resolution environment